Il Mare chiama chi ama il mare: The Sea calls those who love the sea.

 The SyArt Gallery presents the fifth edition of SyArt Sorrento Festival, an international exhibition event dedicated to contemporary art.
-The event will host artists from fourteen countries in the splendid Villa Fiorentino, home of the Sorrento Foundation.
+The event will host artists from a number of countries in the splendid Villa Fiorentino, home of the Sorrento Foundation.

 The festival includes Museo Outdoor with art installations located in strategic locations throughout Sorrento by a number of artists including the street artist TvBoy and the artists, Vincenzo Mascia, Dalya Luttwak and Carmen Novaco.